This page covers:

 Note: Life-threatening emergencies and/or after-hours noise complaints should be reported to 9-1-1.

 We treat emergency conditions differently.
 The compliance timeframe is very short, usually a few days.
-If your violation is not corrected, we may vacate and close your building and charge you fines.
+If your violation is not corrected, we may close your building and require all occupants to leave, and charge you fines.
 If you violate a “stop work” order, you may face criminal charges.

 Citations are like parking tickets: they state a violation and assess a fine right away.
 Your options are to: